anderskjeldsen/am-lang-core/README.md

 There is no "main" function in this library, but there are some examples in src/Am/Examples/Examples.aml - just rename for example main12() to main() and build.

 build for AmigaOS (3.x): \
-java -jar amlc-1.jar . -bt amigaos_docker_unix-x64
+java -jar amlc-1.jar . -acmd -bt amigaos_docker_unix-x64

 add more runtime logging: \
-java -jar amlc-1.jar . -bt amigaos_docker_unix-x64 -rl
+java -jar amlc-1.jar . -acmd -bt amigaos_docker_unix-x64 -rl

 add more comments in the code: \
-java -jar amlc-1.jar . -bt amigaos_docker_unix-x64 -rdc
+java -jar amlc-1.jar . -acmd -bt amigaos_docker_unix-x64 -rdc

 Binary will end up in builds/bin/amigaos/ as a file called "app".
 Copy the "app" file to an Amiga environment and execute it.

+The option "-acmd" means that you allow the compiler to run commands from the package.yml file.

+The option "-bt" specifies which build target (from package.yml) you want to use (which platform to build for and how to build)

 # Code example